M66B/FairEmail/FAQ.md

 The error *...
 Authentication failed ...
 Invalid credentials ...* could be caused by having revoked the required account/contacts permissions.
 Just start the wizard (but do not select an account) to grant the required permissions again.

+The eror *...
+ServiceDisabled ...* might be caused by enrolling in the [Advanced Protection Program](https://landing.google.com/advancedprotection/).

 When in doubt, you can ask for [support](#user-content-support).